Tips for Leafleting

 The Best Time to Leaflet

 Weekdays are best.
 8 AM is usually the first class start time and it slows down around 3 PM.
-We realize 8 AM is early, but many of the larger schools are constantly leafleted / petitioned by other groups.
-Arriving early generally ensures that you will be the only group on campus and not have to compete for the students’ attention.
+We realize 8 AM is early, but many of the larger schools are constantly leafleted and petitioned by other groups.
+Arriving early generally ensures you won’t have to compete for the students’ attention.

 And if you only have an hour or two, we recommend lunchtime (11 AM–1 PM).
 Some schools, including many community colleges, continue to have a flow of student traffic past 5 PM.